 All family members Hutstein(-er) in Saxony originated around Hartmannsdorf close to the city of Kirchberg/Zwickau.
 It seems that the family moved to Hartmannsdorf approximately 1630 as there are no other members found in the neighbouring parishes before.

-On the other hand there has been a place/hill called ‚Hutstein‘ not far away from Hartmannsdorf close to Raschau, district of Schwarzenberg, which could have been a place to search for their origin, too.
-But fortunately we found the very first of the Hutsteiner, Michael Hutsteiner, in Hofkirchen i.M. in Upper Austria before moving to Saxony in 1626.
+On the other hand there has been a place/hill called ‚Hutstein‘ not far away from Hartmannsdorf close to Raschau, district of Schwarzenberg, which could have been a place to search for their origin, but we found the very first of the Hutsteiner, Michael Hutsteiner, in Hofkirchen i.M. in Upper Austria before moving to Saxony in 1626.

 There had been some hints that the family could be related directly to the Hessian Huthsteiner families as there had been some other links in Hartmannsdorf to Hessian aristocrats from Burguffeln (close to the city of Kassel) who settled in Saxony in the 18th century.
 But it is the other way round: the Hesse_Nassau Hutsteiner family members came from Saxony.